Tags

 Not A Tear Will Fall

-Both sides gave notice that Tibbs was a rising star and also positioned Aristocrat Records, only recently in business, as a label to watch, as their pool of talent from Chicago gave them a definite advantage over the abundance of labels making New York City (and to a lesser extent Los Angeles) their home, all fighting over the same local candidates for potential stardom.
+Both sides gave notice that he was a rising star and in the process also positioned Aristocrat Records, only recently in business, as a label to watch, as their pool of talent from Chicago gave them a definite advantage over the abundance of labels making New York City (and to a lesser extent Los Angeles) their home, who were all fighting over the same local candidates for potential stardom.
 Aristocrat had Chicago – at least the black community in the city – almost to themselves and were already cultivating a good relationship with the many clubs that catered to the huge influx of black residents from the south, as well as the homegrown clientele which put them in good stead moving forward.

-Yet in February Tibbs’ much anticipated follow-up was a decided let-down.
-Drinking Ink Splink was not original enough, not humorous enough to overcome its lack of musical kick, and not well played nor arranged well enough to compensate for the shallow storyline and weak lyrics.
 It was an aesthetic failure as well as a commercial disappointment and with two such inexperienced hands – the label itself as well as Tibbs – there was no assurance they’d be able to turn things around and with the recording ban preventing any new experiments in the studio they’d be reliant on what he’d already laid down months earlier to right the ship.
-If they’d actually thought “Ink Splink” had been the best bet of his sides in the can with which to build upon his stellar debut then his immediate future hardly seemed promising.

 Would this be one of rock’s first cases of a one-hit wonder?